DGM-3780-2023-Spring-Full-Term/git-github-fundamentals-Andyrooooo/README.md

 ## 📝 Optional next steps

-* 1. Open a pull request and let your teacher know that you’ve finished this course.
+* Open a pull request and let your teacher know that you’ve finished this course.
-* (I believe I've done this but I have never done it before, I usually stick to remote repositories and don't really collaborate, but I did read through everything )
-* 2. Create a new markdown file in this repository.
+* Create a new markdown file in this repository.
 Let them know what you learned and what you are still confused about!
 Experiment with different styles!
-* 3. Create your profile README.
+* Create your profile README.
 Let the world know a little bit more about you!
 What are you interested in learning?
 What are you working on?
 What's your favorite hobby?
 [Here](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme) are steps on how to do that.
-* 4. Go to your user dashboard and create a new repository.
+* Go to your user dashboard and create a new repository.
 Experiment with the features within that repository to familiarize yourself with them.
-* 5. Let us know what you liked or didn’t like about the content of this course.
+* Let us know what you liked or didn’t like about the content of this course.
 What would you like to see more of?
 What would be interesting or helpful to your learning journey?
 Take our survey.

 ## 📚  Resources
 * [A short video explaining what GitHub is](https://www.youtube.com/watch?v=w3jLJU7DT5E&feature=youtu.be)